Engineering Research Symposium Competition Guidelines

 - Winners will be honored at the CoE Leaders & Honors Brunch in March

 Questions about the Richard and Eleanor Towner Prize for Outstanding Ph.D.
 Research can be directed to firstname.lastname@example.org.

 For each of the two main poster sessions (Emerging Research and Advanced Research), and the Scientific Visualization competition, all attendees will have an opportunity to vote on their favorite submissions.
 An electronic voting station will be present at the ERS to cast a vote.
 The author of the poster from each session and the Scientific Visualization competition with the largest number of votes will be recognized at the awards ceremony with a certificate and will receive a prize of up to $250.

 Student Community Involvement

-Non-presenting graduate students have the opportunity to win raffle prizes based on their involvement in EGS!
+Non-presenting graduate students have the opportunity to win raffle prizes based on their involvement in ERS!

-- Graduate students that provide feedback to undergraduates at their poster exhibition will receive one raffle ticket for each student they provide feedback for, at the discretion of the presenters.
+- Graduate students who provide feedback to undergraduates at their poster exhibition will receive one raffle ticket for each student they provide feedback for, at the discretion of the presenters

-- Graduate students that vote for the People’s Choice awards will receive one raffle ticket for each vote.
+- Graduate students who vote for the People’s Choice awards will receive one raffle ticket for each vote

-- Graduate students that visit the sponsor information booths will receive a raffle ticket for each booth they visit.
+- Graduate students who visit the sponsor information booths will receive a raffle ticket for each booth they visit

-- Graduate students that attend the alumni networking session to completion will receive one raffle ticket.
+- Graduate students who attend the alumni networking session to completion will receive one raffle ticket

 At the end of the networking event (4:00-5:00 PM in the lower level of Duderstadt), tickets will be drawn for several prizes.